zbMATHOpen/zbmath-open-kg/README.md

 The zbMATH Open Knowledge Graph (KG) is a large-scale RDF knowledge graph constructed from the zbMATH Open platform.
 Its combination of temporal depth spanning centuries of mathematical scholarship and expert-curated, domain-specific content provides an open semantic infrastructure for studying the development of mathematical knowledge and tracing scholarly connections across centuries of scholarship.

-To support interoperability, the knowledge graph is constructed using established Semantic Web vocabularies and ontologies and designed to align with FAIR principles.
+To support interoperability, the knowledge graph is constructed using established Semantic Web vocabularies and ontologies and designed to align with FAIR principles; see our [paper](./) for these details.

 **Update**: The zbMATH Open Knowledge Graph has been updated; this description reflects the changes and features introduced in the latest version.
 For previous version, see [v01](./v01/).